versroot/itu-sdse-project/README.md

 ## How will we assess

 Below, we provide information on how we will assess the submission clustered around several aspects.
-The list relates to groups of size 3; if your group is of size 4, you are expected also to use pull requests and to provide tests.
+The list relates to groups of size 3; if your group is of size 4, you are expected also to work on the optional items, i.e., to use pull requests and to provide tests.

 #### Versioning

 - Use of Git (semantic commit messages, branches, branch longevity, commit frequency/size)
 - Management of data
 - Use of pull requests (OPTIONAL)
-- Use of code reviews (OPTIONAL)

 #### Programming